John L. GierakJohn Gierak Clark Hill

 John L. Gierak chairs Clark Hill’s Education and Municipal Practice Group and focuses his practice in the areas of labor and employment law, education law, and litigation.
 John represents public and private employers in all aspects of labor and employment law, including contract negotiations, as well as acting as general counsel to public school districts.

 John has been listed in “Best Lawyers in America” since 2005.
-He has been listed in “Michigan Super Lawyers” since 2007, and was named in “Michigan Super Lawyers” as one of the “Top 100” lawyers for four years.
+He has been listed in “Michigan Super Lawyers” since 2007 and was named in “Michigan Super Lawyers" as one of the "Top 100" lawyers for four years.
+In 2019 he was admitted to the College of Labor and Employment Lawyers, a professional association consisting of the leading lawyers nationwide in the practice of labor and employment law.
 He is a charter member and past president of the Michigan Council of School Attorneys.

-John is a frequent presenter on issues of labor/employment and education law.
-In the public sector, he has spoken on behalf of the National Council of School Attorneys, Michigan Council of School Attorneys, Michigan Association of School Boards, Metropolitan Detroit Bureau of School Studies, Michigan Negotiators Association, Michigan Association of School Personnel Administrators, Michigan Public Employment Labor Relations Association, Michigan Business Officials Association, the Michigan Association of Administrators of Special Education, and the Michigan Federated Chapter of the Council for Exceptional Children.
+John has been a frequent presenter on issues of labor/employment and education law.
+In the public sector, he has spoken on behalf of the National Council of School Attorneys, Michigan Council of School Attorneys, Michigan Association of School Boards, Metropolitan Detroit Bureau of School Studies, Michigan Negotiators Association, Michigan Association of School Personnel Administrators, Michigan Public Employment Labor Relations Association, and Michigan Business Officials Association.
 In addition, he has also been a presenter for the Institute of Continuing Legal Education.

-John is a contributing author to Michigan Wrongful Discharge and Employment Discrimination Law (ICLE, Second Edition, 1994 and revisions to 2012), and Employment Law in Michigan (ICLE, 1997 and revisions to 2016).
+John has been a contributing author to the treatises Michigan Wrongful Discharge and Employment Discrimination Law (ICLE, Second Edition, 1994 and revisions to 2012), and Employment Law in Michigan (ICLE, 1997 and revisions to 2016).

 John’s commitment to education is reflected in his continuing active association with his university and high school, having acted as a Harvard Alumni Association (HAA) Regional Director, HAA Awards Committee Member, HAA At-Large Committee Member, President of the Harvard Club of Detroit (HCD), HCD Schools and Scholarships Chair, and President of the Detroit Catholic Central Alumni Association.